Data model

 domain_id int unsigned ID of the related users identification domain

-user_id int unsigned ID of the reference domain user of the workstation
+user_id int unsigned User ID if inside the domain (admin view)

 manufacturer varchar(255) Workstation manufacturer